 Next Generation of AirPods: Siri

 When you activate Siri by double-tapping on an AirPod, it activates Siri on your iPhone and uses AirPods as a mic.
-This results in both a delayed experience and an interface not made for AirPods.
+When you use Siri on one of your AirPods, you can increase and decrease volume, skip tracks, and tell Siri what song you want to play.
+With Siri, there are a few ways to do the things you want.
+However, Siri often takes longer than doing it yourself!
+Useful if you can’t reach your iPhone but Siri often results in both a delayed experience and an interface not made for AirPods.

 On a similar theme, the only way to control volume on AirPods is via Siri.
 This is intolerable.
 Let’s say your listening to a great song and want to turn the volume up a notch or two.
 You don’t want to have to pause your song to tell Siri to do it, so you either deal with it or pull out your phone.